fwolfst/gusy/README.md

 # Gusy

-A padrino gem, eventually showing seminars for the ecovillage Sieben Linden homepage.
+A padrino gem, showing seminars for the ecovillage Sieben Linden homepage.
+Except for a twist in registration creation (where data also is pushed to a CouchDB) the gusy solution should be rather general.

 ## Usage